yerfor/GeneFace/docs/process_data/process_lrs3.md

     - step2.
 Unzip `lrs3_0722.zip` and place it into the `data/binary/lrs3` folder.
 - Disclaimer: the provided binarized dataset file only contains data-masked features (such as HuBERT for audio representations), so it does not viloate the copyright of LRS3.

+If you ue our processed lrs3 dataset, you can skip the first 3 steps, and directly go to `step4`

 ## Step1.
 Apply and Download the LRS3-TED dataset

 Due to the License, we cannot provide a download link here.
 You can apply for LRS3-TED at [this link]().